wtsi-hgi/beamer-scaffold/README.md

 * Your presentation's title page set up (title, author, etc.) is defined in `setup/frontMatter.tex`: Edit this appropriately.

+* If you have any addition preamble requirements -- packages, commands, whatever -- they can be defined in `setup/preamble.tex`.

 * Slides must be `.tex` files within the `slides` directory.
 They are collated automatically by the build system in lexicographical order,